 Colorado law requires drivers to be financially responsible for the accidents they cause.
 Drivers are required to carry sufficient insurance to cover the repair or replacement of another vehicle and for damage to personal property.

 Drivers are also required to carry personal liability insurance to cover the medical bills and related damages sustained by another driver if they were at fault.

 - $25,000 for injuries to one person in one accident

 - $50,000 for injuries to two or more persons in one accident

 - $15,000 for property damage arising out of one accident

-The State of Colorado requires insurance companies to offer drivers $5,000 in medical payment, called “med-pay coverage”.
-As a driver, you can “opt-out” in writing if you choose.
+Colorado requires insurance companies to offer drivers $5,000 in medical payment, called “med-pay coverage”.
+As a driver, you can opt-out in writing if you choose.
 If you fail to affirmatively opt-out, the med-pay insurance will be automatically added to your coverage.

 Depending upon the location in which the accident occurred, one or more law enforcement agencies will have jurisdiction.
 It can be city police officers, sheriff’s’ deputies, or highway state troopers responding to the scene.